insect-morphology/lepao/README.md

 The development of LEPAO is supported by the German Research Foundation (DFG-projcet MO 412/54-1).

-This ontology repository was created using the [ontology starter kit](https://github.com/INCATools/ontology-starter-kit)
+This ontology repository was created using the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit)